 In Holliston, a lot of people use the train to get to work every day though Holliston is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Holliston in 2010 was $45,066, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $180,264 for a family of four.
+The per capita income in Holliston in 2010 was $57,253, which is wealthy relative to Massachusetts and the nation.
+This equates to an annual income of $229,012 for a family of four.

 The most common language spoken in Holliston is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.